cameronkerrnz/json-to-mmdb/README.md

 - whether this is a VPN, DMZ, Datacenter, Distribution, Access Layer, etc.
 - the mind wanders with possibilities.

-This effor build on top of the wonderful blog post that MaxMind made about creating your own (or supplementing theirs) MMDB files for GeoIP2.
+This effort builds on top of the wonderful blog post that MaxMind made about creating your own (or supplementing theirs) MMDB files for GeoIP2.

 https://blog.maxmind.com/2015/09/29/building-your-own-mmdb-database-for-fun-and-profit/

-In particular, the goal of this repository is to separate out the concerns of data-representation from the tooling needed to create the MMDB.

 There are many ways you might care to represent your IP address management data; it could be as simple (and useful) as a complex Excel spreadsheet, or a specialised IPAM tool.